 - We understand the importance of language & vocabulary in ensuring children can access the curriculum so we build language learning opportunities throughout.

 - We ensure that children are equipped for each stage of their learning through a knowledge rich curriculum & a persistent focus on maths & English skills

-- that our children will want to read for pleasure and to further their learning: “The more that you read, the more things you will know.
+- We believe in the importance of reading as a vital foundation to all learning & the power of reading & Stories to bring the curriculum to life “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.”
-Dr. Seuss
+Dr. Seus

 We evaluate the impact of the curriculum on our children by assessing standards of children’s work, and by talking to them about what they have enjoyed, what they think we could do better, and what further experiences and opportunities they would like to have so that there is a cycle of ‘plan-do-review’ taking place.
 We interrogate data to identify gaps in children’s knowledge, skills and understanding and adjust teaching programmes and interventional support accordingly.
 We track attendance closely to ensure that children are here every day to access what school offers them.
 Sustained good attendance is evidence of children’s engagement with what school has to offer.
 Senior leaders, LA effectiveness officers, and the school’s independent QA adviser all agree that the overall effectiveness of the school is good, which indicates that the impact of our curriculum is positive.
-The school’s last 2 Ofsted ratings have been good, with personal behaviour and safety graded outstanding in 2014.
-Our 3 year trend at KS2 is above the national for attainment and in line for progress, suggesting that the impact of our curriculum is currently good, but we acknowledge that accelerated progress will provide evidence that impact is outstanding.
+The school’s last 2 Ofsted ratings have been good.